scientifichackers/zproc/README.md

 ## Caveats

--   The state only gets updated if you do it directly.<br>
+-   The state only gets updated if you do it at the highest level.<br>
-    This means that if you mutate objects inside the state, they wont get reflected in the global state.
+    This means that if you mutate objects deep down in the dict hirearchy, they wont be reflected in the global state.
 -   The state should be pickle-able.

--   It runs an extra Process for managing the state.<br>
+-   It runs an extra Processes for managing the state.<br>
-    Its fairly lightweight though, and shouldn't add too much weight to your application.
+    They're fairly lightweight though, and shouldn't add too much weight to your application.

 ## FAQ

 -   Fast?